How To Get Rid of Damp – The Big Guide

 The following faults are worth checking:

-- Check for faults with your walls such as pointing, damaged pebbledash
+- Check for faults with your walls such as pointing and damaged pebbledash

 - Check window frames and doors for gaps